HL7/fhir-sirb/input/pagecontent/codesystems_descriptions.md

-### Usage of Codesystems from HL7 CodeSystems Registry <a href="#fn-1"><sup>1</sup></a> [1] in the sIRB Questionnaires
+### Usage of Codesystems from HL7 CodeSystems Registry in the sIRB Questionnaires
 <br>
-Where possible, the sIRB Questionnaires use the values in the [HL7 CodeSystems Registry](https://terminology.hl7.org/3.0.0/codesystems.html).
+Where possible, the sIRB Questionnaires use the values in the HL7 CodeSystems Registry<a href="#fn-1"><sup>1</sup></a> at <a href="https://terminology.hl7.org/3.0.0/codesystems.html">https://terminology.hl7.org/3.0.0/codesystems.html</a>.
 For some questions, not all values in a given codesystem were applicable to the sIRB use case and only a subset of the values were included as answer options for those questions.
 <br>
 <br>
 The Codesystems from [HL7 CodeSystems Registry](https://terminology.hl7.org/3.0.0/codesystems.html) that were used in the sIRB Questionnaires are: